Charlie Jones and the Planet Behind the Sun

 Someone knocked at the door.

-Relieved, I grabbed by favorite black coat and left my neatly organized room hoping to get really tired by the walk so I could have an easy time falling asleep at night.
+Relieved, I grabbed by favorite black coat and left my meticulously organized room.
+I was hoping to get tired by the walk so I could have an easy time falling asleep at night.

 “Where do you want to go first?” asked Jason who was wearing a thick gray sweater and holding a piece of pizza that he enjoyed as if it was the last one in the whole world.